redeclipse/base/readme.txt

 In a true open source by the people for the people nature, we try to work closely with the gaming and open source communities to provide a better overall experience, aiming to create a game environment that is fun and easy to play, while still having elements to master.

-If you think you might have something to contribute to the game or community, please feel free to drop by our Chat or Forums and talk to us directly.
-We try to maintain a standard of friendly behaviour in our community, so don't be afraid to speak up and have your say in building this game for us all :)
+If you think you might have something to contribute to the game or community, please feel free to drop by our [Chat](http://webchat.freenode.net/?channels=redeclipse) or [Forums](http://redeclipse.net/forums) and talk to us directly.
+We try to maintain a standard of friendly behaviour in our community, so don't be afraid to speak up and have your say in building this game for us all! :)

 ## Get Involved
 You're encouraged to help the project by joining in with the rest of the community to make a better project!
-You can do this by participating in our Community, or using the development version, and reporting any issues, ideas, suggestions, or comments you might have.
+You can do this by participating in our Community, using the development version and reporting any issues, ideas, suggestions or comments you may have.

 We chat via IRC in the channel #redeclipse on irc.freenode.net, if you don't have an IRC client you can use http://redeclipse.net/chat - You can use this service to talk directly to the Red Eclipse developers, contributors, and supporters, whether you just want to have a chat, report a problem, or make a suggestion, this is the best place to do it.

 ## Open Source
-The project is Free and Open Source meaning that you can both use it for free, and you can be a part of it by contributing in whatever way you can.
-These are people who have helped shape Red Eclipse into what you see today, and they are regular people just like you who volunteer their time or donate in the spirit of making a really cool game, your name could be here too.
+The project is Free and Open Source, meaning that you can both use it for free and be a part of it by contributing in whatever way you can.
+These are the people who have helped shape Red Eclipse into what you see today.
+They are regular people just like you who volunteer their time or donate in the spirit of making a really cool game.
+Your name could be down here, too!

 ### Founders
 * Quinton "Quin" Reeves - Lead Developer